 - Beef Steers must weigh 1,100 pounds, Dairy Steers must weigh a minimum of 1,300 pounds, and Beef Heifers must weigh a minimum of 1,000 pounds to participate in the Performance contest.

-- Performance Animals will be clipped for proper scanning.
+- Performance Animals will be clipped (if needed) for proper scanning.

 - Only 1 animal per exhibitor may be entered in the Beef Performance Contest